eduvpn/documentation/DEPLOY_CENTOS.md

+---
-# Deploying on CentOS / Red Hat Enterprise Linux
+title: Deploying on CentOS / Red Hat Enterprise Linux
+description: Install and Maintain eduVPN/Let's Connect! on CentOS
+category: howto
+---

 For simple one server deployments and tests, we have a deploy script available you can run on a fresh CentOS (or Red Hat Enterprise Linux) 7 installation.
 It